What is She Runs: Cardiff all about?

 Qualified CiRF and Personal Trainer

-I am a mental health & addictions nurse by trade but I am also CiRf qualified and have completed my Personal Training Diploma.
+I am a mental health & addictions nurse by trade but I am also CiRf qualified and have completed a Personal Training Diploma.

 Kali